liferay-search/liferay-docs/en/user/articles/130-forms/06-data-providers.markdown

 | *Enabling Access to Data on the Local Network:* By default, you cannot configure
 | data providers to use URLs on the local network.
 This is a good default for
-| security in a production environment, but makes testing more difficult.
+| security in a sharepointion environment, but makes testing more difficult.
 To
 | enable local network access from data providers, got to Control Panel &rarr;
 | Configuration &rarr; System Settings &rarr; Data Providers (under Content &
 | Data), and enable _Access Local Network_.
 You'll need to configure this if you